LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 It aims to provide a simple, flexible, standard execution context that should be used as the basis for examples.
 It is a minimal design, with few constraints, and as such should be efficient to implement on top of something like a static thread pool, but also on top of system thread pools where fixing the number of threads diverges from efficient implementation goals.

-Lifetime management and other functionality is delegated to other papers, primarily to the `async_scope` defined in [@P2519].
 Unlike in earlier verisons of this paper, we do not provide support for waiting on groups of tasks, delegating that to the separate `async_scope` design in [@P2519], because that is not functionality specific to a system context.
+Lifetime management in general should be considered delegated to `async_scope`.

 The system context is of undefined size, supporting explicitly *parallel forward progress*.
 By requiring only parallel forward progress, any created parallel context is able to be a view onto the underlying shared global context.